Troubleshooting and temporary procedures¶

 - Dead time between consecutive subscans is much longer than expected

-Are your schedules old?
-With ESCS 0.4 it is necessary to delete from old schedules all the post-scan wait times, as the system now takes automatically care of computing and applying proper delays according to the deceleration ramps duration.
+Are your schedules very old?
+It is now necessary to delete from old schedules all the post-scan wait times, as the system takes automatically care of computing and applying proper delays according to the deceleration ramps duration.
 If you specify a wait time in your post-scan procedures, it will add to the system-computed delays.

 - The calibrationtoolclient does not open

 In order for the client to start, the CalibrationTool writer must be active.
 So, you either wait for it to be active while the schedule runs, and then you timely start the client by giving the proper command in a terminal shell, or you open it before launching any schedule and explicitly invoking the CalibrationTool using the command chooseRecorder=MANAGEMENT/CalibrationTool in the operatorInput panel, then starting the client in the terminal shell.

 - The web-based quick-look is not showing XARCOS data

 This is a known bug, presently under fixing.
 The old IDL tools are not available anymore, so at the moment there is no option to visually inspect XARCOS data in realtime.